AUA Global Health Track FAQ

 - Receiving a comprehensive and nuanced education geared towards global health

-The Global MD program costs an additional $2,000 for each semester.
+The Global Health Track program costs an additional $2,000 for each payment period.
 Clinical Sciences is billed at the same rate as the FIU-AUA Graduate Clinical Core Rotation Certificate Program that may be found on the AUA tuition and fees page.

-When you fill out your AUA application, select yes under the question “Do you wish to apply to the AUA Global MD Program?”.
+When you fill out your AUA application, select yes under the question “Do you wish to apply to the AUA Global Health Track?”

 2-YEARS PRE-CLINICAL SCIENCES

 The first two years will be on AUA’s campus in Antigua.
-It consists of five 2-week blocks before each basic sciences semester and longitudinal coursework during semesters one through four.
+It consists of five 2-week blocks before each basic sciences period and longitudinal coursework during each period during Year 1 and Year 2.

 2-YEARS CLINICAL SCIENCES

-Upon successful completion of the Global MD program, students transition to the Graduate Clinical Core Rotation Certificate Program in which all core rotations take place consecutively at FIU-affiliated teaching hospitals in South Florida.
+Upon successful completion of the Global Health Track, students transition to the Graduate Clinical Core Rotation Certificate Program in which all core rotations take place consecutively at FIU-affiliated teaching hospitals in South Florida.

 After completion of the graduate clinical core rotation certificate program, students will be eligible for elective rotations at AUA and FIU-affiliated clinical sites throughout the US and abroad.

 No, ALL of the following conditions have to be met:

 - Successful completion of all basic science courses at AUA with a cumulative basic sciences average of 75 or above

 - Passing of USMLE Step 1